stajichlab/DhingraLab_ncRNA_Afumigatus/README.md

 This repository archives the RNASeq analysis pipeline and the plotting tools.
 All read counts are available in the repository so the R-scripts are reproducible from the repository.

-The RNAseq read are available under BioProject XX and SRA accessions XX.
+The RNAseq read are available under BioProject [PRJNA1334547](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1334547), SRA project accession [SRP627708](https://www.ncbi.nlm.nih.gov/SRP627708/), GEO accession [GEONUM](https://www.ncbi.nlm.nih.gov/GEO/GEOMNUM).